You are here

 Other Grant Opportunities for Marlboro Students:

 - The Jerome I. Aron Fund was created to celebrate "the close collaboration between Marlboro students and faculty by awarding annual grants to support research, fieldwork and/or the acquisition of materials used for collaborative study.
 Students and their faculty sponsor will apply jointly for Aron Grants."
 The Prizes & Scholarships Committee administers Aron grants.
-Applications will be reviewed on a rolling basis after the initial deadlines of October 23, 2013 and January 31, 2014 if funds are still available.
+Applications will be reviewed on a rolling basis after the initial Fall and Spring deadlines (to be announced) if funds are still available.
 Early applications have an advantage.
 Projects that demonstrate clear collaboration will be given priority in the award process.
 This may be demonstrated through the production of a collaborative product, such as a paper or presentation.
 Or, alternatively, it may be done by showing the different method that each collaborator brings to the work and describing how these different approaches will be combined in the research.
 Contact: Tom Toleno.